Electronic origin of delicate antiferromagnetism in Fe$_{x}$NbS$_2$

 Figure~\ref{fig1} (c) tallies the Curie-Weiss temperature $T_\theta$ for different M$_x$TA$_2$ materials with highly tunable magnetic correlations~\cite{TMD1968,TMD1970,TMD1971,TMD1975,TMD1976, parkin1980,ghimire2018,VNbS_1,VNbS_2,CrTaS,CrNbSe_1,CrNbSe_2,MnTaS,FeNbS_CW,FeTaS_1,FeTaS_2,CoNbS,CoTaS,NiNbTaS}.
-Except for V$_{1/3}$NbS$_2$, which has a controversial magnetic ground state and was recently proposed as an altermagnet~\cite{altermag_1,altermag_2}, Fe intercalation is uniquely associated with both ferromagnetic and antiferromagnetic correlations depending on the TMD layers.
+Except for V$_{1/3}$NbS$_2$, which has a controversial magnetic ground state and was recently proposed as an altermagnet~\cite{altermag_1,altermag_2}, Fe intercalation is uniquely associated with both ferromagnetic ($T_\theta>0$) and antiferromagnetic ($T_\theta<0$) correlations depending on the atomic species of the TMD layers.
 This implies an active role of the TMD layer in mediating long-range Fe-Fe magnetic exchange, and makes Fe-intercalated TA$_2$ materials hosts for highly tunable magnetism and magnetoelectric transport properties.
-Recent neutron scattering measurements reported two distinct magnetic phases across $x_c$~=~1/3, i.e., the antiferromagnetic stripe order at $k_{m1}$ = (0.5, 0, 0) for $x <$ $x_c$, and the antiferromagnetic zigzag order at $k_{m2}$ = (0.25, 0.5, 0) for $x >$ $x_c$~\cite{sw_prx2022}.
-These highly tunable magnetic phases in Fe$_{x}$NbS$_2$ are believed to relate to its current-induced resistance switching property, which changes sign across $x_c$~\cite{nair2020,maniv2021_1,maniv2021_2}.
+Recent neutron scattering and muon-spin relaxation ($\mu$SR) measurements reported two distinct magnetic phases across $x_c$~=~1/3, i.e., the antiferromagnetic stripe order at $k_{m1}$ = (0.5, 0, 0) for $x <$ $x_c$, and the antiferromagnetic zigzag order at $k_{m2}$ = (0.25, 0.5, 0) for $x >$ $x_c$~\cite{sw_prx2022,FNS_usr}.
+These nearly degenerate magnetic phases in Fe$_{x}$NbS$_2$ are sensitively decided by next-nearest-neighbor in-plane ($J_2$) versus out-of-plane ($J_2^\prime$) exchange interactions [Fig.~\ref{fig1}~(b)]~\cite{sw_prx2022} as suggested from a Heisenberg Hamiltonian model~\cite{weber2021}, and are believed to cause its current-induced resistance switching property~\cite{nair2020,maniv2021_1,maniv2021_2}.
+However, determining these Heisenberg exchange terms via the traditional approach of linear spin wave fits of inelastic neutron or x-ray scattering spectra often faces challenges in metallic magnets like Fe$_{x}$NbS$_2$ due to excessive free-carrier damping~\cite{Landaudamping-1,Landaudamping-2,Landaudamping-3}, highlighting the need for a complementary route.
 Moreover, a commensurate three-dimensional charge order, concomitant with the magnetic ordering, was recently discovered for $x>x_c$, signaling strongly coupled charge and magnetic degrees of freedom~\cite{CO-PRL}. \\